Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/1. Desktop app calls Web API/README.md

 1. Follow the instructions in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md),
 1. Once you've run the script, be sure to follow the manual steps.
 Indeed Azure AD PowerShell does not yet provide full control on applications consuming v2.0 tokens, even if this registration is already possible from the Azure portal:
-   1. In the list of pages for the application registration of the *TodoListService-v2* application, select **Manifest**
+   1. Select the **Manifest** section in the application registration of the *TodoListService-v2* application
       - in the manifest, search for **"accessTokenAcceptedVersion"**, and replace **null** by **2**.
 This property lets Azure AD know that the Web API accepts v2.0 tokens
       - search for **signInAudience** and make sure it's set to **AzureADandPersonalMicrosoftAccount**
       - Select **Save**
-   1. In the list of pages for the application registration of the *TodoListClient-v2* application, select **Manifest**
+   1. select **Manifest** section in the  the application registration of the *TodoListClient-v2* application,
       - search for **signInAudience** and make sure it's set to **AzureADandPersonalMicrosoftAccount**
       - Select **Save**